fintanmm/joomla-formula/README.rst

 ================
-template-formula
+joomla-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A saltstack formula to install and configure Joomla on Debian, Ubuntu, and RHEL.

 .. note::